Bigpoe/BackloggeryAddGames/README.md

 ### Wishlist

-If you want to add a game to your wishlist, put `1` in the **wishlist** column, otherwise the wishlist checkbox will be ignored.
+If you want to add a game to your wishlist, write `1` in the **wishlist** column, otherwise the wishlist checkbox will be ignored.

 ### Instructions for Mac/Unix/Linux